Unspokenevil/hg-engine-wiki/Move-Animation-Scripting-System-Documentation.md

 ![](resources/Move-Animation-Scripting-System-Documentation/roundb2w2script.png)

+Here we see that immediately after `06 00` we have `9C 02`.
+This gives 0x29C, which is 668 in decimal.

 This number is then the file index in the a006 narc.
 We can confirm it using Nitro Effect Maker again (by opening the file from an unpacked a006 narc):

 ![](resources/Move-Animation-Scripting-System-Documentation/roundspa.gif)